zaiisao/Documentation/en/Real-time-Messaging/limitations_web.md

 ---
 # RTM Limitations

-This page provides a brief overview of the limitations of the Agora RTM Web SDK, including the maximum method call frequencies, maximum string length, unicode support and more.
+This page provides a brief overview of the limitations of the Agora RTM Web SDK, including API call limits, maximum string length, unicode support and more.

 ## Call Frequency